xebialabs/xl-deploy-kubernetes-helm-chart/documentation/docs/air-gapped-installation.md

 ?
 Enter Keycloak public URL: k.test.com
 ?
 Enter the operator image to use (eg: <repositoryName>/<imageName>:<tagName>): localhost:5000/myrepo/deploy-operator:22.3.1 ?
 Select source of the license: file [Path to the license file (the file can be in clean text or base64 encoded)] ?
-Provide license file for the server: /Users/vpugar/Downloads/xld-license.lic ?
+Provide license file for the server: c:\downloads\xld-license.lic ?
 Select source of the repository keystore: generate [Generate the repository keystore during installation (you need to have keytool utility installed in your path)]
 ?
 Provide keystore passphrase: 1uwAFCtUJEdwmaDi
 ?
 Provide storage class for the server: standard